Assessment Services is committed to promoting access to education. The following services are available year-round at most NIC campuses/centres:

 English Placement Test

-English Placement Testing is made up of two activities.
-Each test takes approximately
+English Paper and Pencil Placement assessment are made up of two activities (each test takes approximately one hour to complete):

 - A reading test includes two multiple choice sections